4tapsdev/4tapsdev.github.io/content/pages/home.md

 ---
 title: "Launch your\nideas "
 title_emphasis: fast
-subheader: 4Taps – vetted iOS and Android devs helping you launch your product fast
+subheader: 4Taps – your technology partner in mobile, AR and machine learning
 ---